-ROOF GUARD RAIL
+PERMANENT ROOF GUARD RAIL SYSTEMS

-The installation of a well designed and compliant hand railing system is one of the safest ways to protect workers from the dangers of falling from heights.
+The use of Guard Railing Systems is a great way to restrict access from a roof edge or void by providing a physical barrier between the worker and the fall zone.
+Our aluminium roof guard railing system can be installed on either metal or concrete.
+The installation of a well designed and compliant permanent roof guard railing system is one of the safest ways to protect workers from the dangers of falling from heights.
 The Work Health & Safety Act 2011 states that when designing a system to protect against falls from heights the PCBU must refer to the hierarchy of control.
-Hand railing is a higher control than the use of an anchor point system which relies heavily upon the correct use of the system.
+A physical barrier is a higher control than the use of an anchor point system which relies heavily upon the correct use of the system.
 We have seen many well designed anchor point systems not being used correctly or at times not being used at all due to the extra time it takes to complete a job while using a fall arrest system.
-That is why where possible we recommend the installation of a permanent hand railing system.
+That is why where possible we recommend the installation of a permanent roof guard railing system.

 We recommend the Sentry Guardrail System from SAYFA.
 This system complies with AS1657 and can be installed on almost any surface.
 It is a modular system which allows for easy design for any area.

 Click Here to see some of our installations.

 How to Design a Safe Roof Guard Rail System

 An example of a well thought out and designed fall prevention system which complies with the hierarchy of control would be as follows;